Mehmed Said Pasha: Sixth premiership

-In November 1901, he was appointed grand vizier again after he wrote to the Sultan that he would serve as a Grand Vizier like a bailiff.
+On 18 November 1901, he was appointed grand vizier again after he wrote to the Sultan that he would serve as a Grand Vizier like a bailiff.
 However this new interpretation of his role in government was too much for him and he complained that the premiership was reduced to being like a scarecrow.
 After two years in this post, he had a disagreement with the War Minister Mehmed Rıza Pasha about the problems in the Rumelian army.
 He gave an ultimatum to the Sultan that if he did not arrest Rıza, he would resign.
 Said was instead dismissed one month after this resignation threat.

 Seventh premiership

 He came into temporary prominence again during the revolution of 1908.
 On 22 July he succeeded Mehmed Ferid Pasha as grand vizier, and mediated the declaration of the Second Constitutional Monarchy.
 However, in the first two weeks, disagreements arose within the government delegation over who would be the minister of war and who would be the minister of the navy.
 Said Pasha was uneasy about the sultan's intervention in the establishment of this government.
 For this reason, he resigned on 6 August 1908, after two weeks of vizierate, citing the Sultan's interference in the cabinet list, and he was replaced by the more liberal Kâmil Pasha, at the insistence of the Young Turks.

 Also during 1908, Mehmed Said Pasha bought the famed Istanbul arcade in the Beyoğlu district, today known as Çiçek Pasajı ("Flower Passage").
 The modern name became common in the 1940s; during Mehmed Said Pasha's ownership in the 1900s and 1910s, the arcade was known as Sait Paşa Pasajı ("Said Pasha Passage").